mixitupapp/ReleaseArchive/README.md

 ## Safety notes

 - Old unsigned builds may trigger SmartScreen or AV heuristics.
 Use checksums to confirm integrity.
-- This archive is provided **as‑is** for historical reference and reproducibility.
+- This archive is provided **as-is** for historical reference and reproducibility.

+## Copyright & Trademarks

+Copyright © 2025 Blazing Cacti LLC.
+All rights reserved.
+Mix It Up™ and associated marks are trademarks of Blazing Cacti LLC.

 ---